KVooys/djangoblog/README.md

 6) Login to http://127.0.0.1:8000/admin/ with your superuser account, then go back to the homepage.
 7) You can now add and edit posts!

-Alternatively, run the Dockerized version using the Dockerfile.
+Alternatively, run the Dockerized version using the Dockerfile:

+1) docker build -t djangoblog:v1.0 .
+2) docker run -d -p 8000:8000 --name djangoblog djangoblog:v1.0
+3) To create a superuser inside the container: docker exec -ti djangoblog bash; python3 manage.py createsuperuser; enter your credentials

 ### Features: